 - Safety concerns (High risk-locations, travel advisory, etc.)

-1) Partnership Proposal: A request to initiate a new international partnership or study abroad program may be made to Northeastern University’s (NU) Global Experience Office (GEO), by a faculty member, department, campus organization, or initiated directly by GEO.
-The program initiator must complete the International Student Exchange Partnership Proposal Form and bring it to GEO to begin this process.
+- Partnership Proposal: A request to initiate a new international partnership or study abroad program may be made to Northeastern University’s (NU) Global Experience Office (GEO), by a faculty member, department, campus organization, or initiated directly by GEO.
+The program initiator must complete the International Student Exchange Partnership Proposal Form and send to GEO to begin this process.

 - International Student Exchange Partnership Proposal Form